jcowey/P3/guidelines/measurements.md

 # Measurements

 We have rarely stated that the measurements are in `cm`.
-That is taken for granted
+That is taken for granted.
+The order is not mandatory, because in brackets we make clear whether we are talking about height or width.

   |Language|how||how|Height|Width|
   |--------|--------|--------|--------|--------|--------|